mingjingtang/postit2/README.md

   * During the integration, after setting up the CORS on SecurityConfig, we still have a CORS problem, but it is about multiple headers, we used a zuul setting to solved this problem.

 * Project file structure clear and easy to understand
-  * We Separate each function and file by it's own purpose, so that it's easy to let for us and other developer to understand.
+  * We Separate each function and file by its own purpose, so that it's easy to let for us and other developer to understand.

-* Keep security in Api-gateway
+* Enable security in Api-gateway
-  * We Keep the security Jwt and UserRole in the Api-gateway.
+  * Enabling security in the api-gateway increases the security level

-* Reading error from the running result
+* Debugging for microservices: reading errors from the running printouts
-  * The running result had been an issue for us.
-Instead use the iTerm, we use terminal so that we can get all the run time result and information.
+  * Tracking the errors from the running result had been an issue for us.
+Instead of using the iTerm, we use mac terminal so that we can get all the runtime result and information.

-* Writing dry code in Messagingequeue
+* Writing DRY code in Messaginge Queue
-  * It's a challenge to write dry code in the sender file, because that we have so many different message to send.
+  * It's a challenge to write DRY code in the sender and receiver for messaging, because we have so many different messages to communication.

-* Use AmqpTemplate to query database and receive message
+* Use JdbcTemplate to query database and withdraw record
-  * Sometimes we need to query a list, we have to search online to get those query structures.
+  * Sometimes we need to query a list like WHERE IN clause, we have to search online to get those query structures.

+* Compose all elements into a wrapper in order to produce the correct Json back
-* In order to get Json back creating different models to construct json object
+  * We create different models to construct json object
+  * We refactor the wrapper files into a sub path in model so the file structure is clearer.
-  * The whole process of creating json is a hard work, we has to draw the structure first, then add them one by one.
+  * The whole process of composing elements is a hard work, we has to draw the structure first, then add them one by one.

 ## Further Improvement